Miguel-byte/SCCMDocs.es-es/sccm/core/get-started/technical-preview.md

-## <a name="capabilities-delivered-in-previous-technical-previews"></a>Funcionalidades ofrecidas en anteriores versiones preliminares técnicas
+## <a name="features-in-previous-technical-previews"></a>Características de las versiones de Technical Preview anteriores

-A continuación se enumeran las funcionalidades específicas ofrecidas en versiones anteriores de Technical Preview de Configuration Manager.
-Estas funcionalidades siguen estando disponibles en versiones posteriores, pero todavía no están disponibles en una versión de rama actual.
+Las características siguientes se lanzaron con versiones anteriores de la rama de Technical Preview de Configuration Manager.
+Estas características siguen estando disponibles en versiones posteriores, pero todavía no están disponibles en la rama actual.

 <!-- This is the list of individual features that are still in TP (not in CB).
 **Note there is no third column in this table!**